Salamahin/azse3000/Readme.md

 }
 ```

-Specifying a host in *known-hosts* one may specify paths for command in the
+After setting a host in *known-hosts* one may specify paths for command in the
 following format:
 ```
 cp container@myenv:/from container@myenv:/to